stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 Alternatively, you can use (it may be good for an introduction with interactive materials, but I've found the style a bit long-winded):

 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen

+**EDIT** (Dec 2017): For a very practical introduction to deep learning with Keras, I recommend [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) by François Chollet.

 ### Other materials